Buying a Foreclosure at Auction: What to Look For

 Pros of Buying a Foreclosure Property at Auction

-- Great price: The number one reason investors buy properties at an auction is because of the potential savings.
+- Great price: The number one reason investors buy properties at auction is the potential for significant savings.
 You can easily walk away from an auction with a property discounted by more than 25% of fair market value.

 - Less competition: Auctions are only generally frequented by savvy investors.
-So, there’s less competition compared with the Multiple Listing Service (or MLS), where a house may get multiple views and offers, driving up the price.
+So, there’s less competition with the Multiple Listing Service (MLS), where a house may get multiple views and offers, driving up the price.

-- Return on investment: If you can buy a property way below market value, you have the potential for a huge return on investment if flipping the property after renovating it, renting it, or simply selling it on.
+- Return on investment: If you can buy a property below market value, you have the potential for a significant return on investment (by reselling or flipping it).

 Cons of Buying a Foreclosure Property at Auction

-- As-is condition: Because you are buying the property as-is at auction, you have limited information about its condition.
+- As-is condition: Since you are buying the property as-is at auction, you have limited information about its condition.
 It’s also rare that you’ll be able to hire an inspector to review the property or even view the house yourself.
-Therefore, buying without knowing what to look for and what questions to ask can be a huge risk.

 - High repair costs: For the most part, you won’t know what you’ve purchased until you get the keys and open the doors.
-Some properties might look great on the outside but are damaged inside.
 Plus, many disgruntled homeowners facing foreclosure intentionally damage properties to spite lenders.

-- Liens: When you purchase as-is, you get the house and any liens placed on it.
-Therefore, it’s in your best interest to have a title search done to ensure the house is free and clear.
+- Liens: As-is properties may also have liens on them.
+Therefore, it’s in your best interest to have a title search done.

 - Occupied home: It might not happen that often, but you run the risk of buying a home with occupants in it.
 You could find that your new investment includes runaways, professional squatters, and drug addicts, to name a few.

-- Delayed possession: Occasionally, banks may delay the process of the sale.
-Banks are known to take their time when considering an offer or completing the necessary paperwork.
+- Delayed possession: Occasionally, banks may delay the sale.
 So, have some patience and understand that this is sometimes part of the process.

-- Upfront cash: In almost all auctions, both online and in-person, you need to be prepared to pay with cash or certified funds.
+- Upfront cash: In almost all auctions, you need to be prepared to pay with cash or certified funds.
 This fact alone separates the fly-by-night investor from the professionals.

 Summary